-- Cut: Cut highlighted text from a text field. - Copy: Copy some highlighted text or an item from the Project Tree (the latter will turn pink). - Paste: Paste copied text into a text field, or a Project Tree item into a folder e.g. a copied Phase-1 Science Goal into the Planned Observing folder. - Rename: Rename various Project tree items. - New Phase 1 Science Goal: Create a new Phase-1 Science Goal. - New Phase 2 Science Goal: Create a new Phase-2 Science Goal. - Add Observatory Setup: Add a special Observatory setup as part of the Science Plan.
+- Cut: Cut highlighted text from a text field. - Copy: Copy some highlighted text or an item from the Project Tree (the latter will turn pink). - Paste: Paste copied text into a text field, or a Project Tree item into a folder e.g. a copied Phase-1 Science Goal into the Planned Observing folder. - Rename: Rename various Project tree items. - New Science Goal: Create a new Science Goal. - Clone node: This allows a user to quickly clone (copy and paste in a single action) parts of the Project Tree.
+The nodes that it is possible to clone are Science Goals, ObsUnitSets, Scheduling Blocks, Targets or any of the SB Resources i.e. Field Sources, Instrument Setups or Observing Parameters.
+This option is also available when right clicking on these nodes.
+If a SG is cloned that contains ObsUnitSets and below, these are not cloned.
+It is not possible to clone the top-level Science Goal OUS or individual parts of a SG.

+- Add Observatory Setup: Add a special Observatory setup as part of the Science Plan.
 Observatory setups can be: Holography setup, Astro-Holography setup, Optical Pointing Science Goal, Radiometric Pointing Goal, Baseline Calibration Goal, Calibration Survey Goal. - Add ...: Add a component to the Project Structure (OUS, SB, Target, etc.). - Attach/Detach ...: Attach/detach a SB Field Source, Instrument Setup or Observing Parameter to/from a SB Target. - Delete: Delete a selected Science Goal or Scheduling Block item.
 There is no undo action. - Suspend: Suspend the observation of this Scheduling Block.
 Not used. - Resume: Allow further observation of the Scheduling Block.
 Not used. - Mark as Repaired: Mark the Scheduling Block as repaired.
 Not used. - Terminate: Terminate the observation of the Scheduling Block.
 Not used.